 Check your malic acid and volatile acidity (VA).
 If malic acid has dropped, and you have not used malic acid-degrading yeast or inoculated with ML bacteria, you may have a lactic acid bacteria (LAB) infection.
 A strong LAB population can produce VA and inhibit yeast that are already weak at the end of alcoholic fermentation.
 VA >0.6 g/L can be challenging for yeast, especially in high alcohol situations, and anything greater than 0.8 g/L can be inhibitory.
 Unwanted LAB activity can be prevented by Lysozyme if malolactic fermentation (MLF) isn't complete but is desired, or BACTILESS™ if MLF is complete or a MLF is not desired.
 In any condition, uncontrolled LAB should be controlled before attempting to restart a stuck fermentation.

 CHOOSING A RESTART PROTOCOL

-Our preferred method to restart sluggish and stuck fermentations is the “How To: Restart a Stuck Fermentation using UVAFERM 43 RESTART™.”
+- This is our preferred method to restart sluggish and stuck fermentations.
 This protocol and yeast strain were specifically developed in conjunction with Inter-Rhône to make restarts easier under a wide variety of restart conditions.
 Other yeast strains (even ones within our portfolio, including UVAFERM 43™) should not be attempted with this one-step acclimatization protocol.